 The best of Playa del Carmen walking tour

 Discover the best of Playa del Carmen!
 Gaze at one of the most beautiful spots in the Caribbean.
 Enjoy the cultural and iconic attractions of interest.
-Cozumel is full of joy, peace, and fun.
+Playa del Carmen is full of joy, peace, and fun.
 It has so many great locations, each with its own fascinating tale.
-You will see the most essential Cozumel sights: the world-famous Quinta Avenida, City Hall, 3D Museum of Wonders, Parque Fundadores, and Playacar.
+You will see the most essential sights: the world-famous Quinta Avenida, City Hall, 3D Museum of Wonders, Parque Fundadores, and Playacar.
 Discover the local and authentic side of the famous Island, located at the most privileged point in the Caribbean.

 - Professional local tour guide

 Route & Duration

 It is a one-of-a-kind interactive entertainment fun experience, a one-of-a-kind world-class event, and a universal draw for people of all ages and sectors.
 The artwork at this museum is built using 3-dimensional illusions that make you doubt everything you see.
 The astonishing art visual illusions lead the audience to assume that the 2-dimensional art they are witnessing has three dimensions, allowing them to integrate in unbelievable ways with the art.